4. The Solution to the Dinosaur Paradox

 Summarizing what is known up to this point:

 1. Size matters.
-It is over 370 years since Galileo first explained how size affects the properties of objects.
-It is a major failure of science education that so few people are aware of Galileo’s Square Cube Law showing why size matters.
+It has been over 385 years since Galileo first explained how size affects the properties of objects.
+It is a major failure of science education that so few people are aware of Galileo’s Square-Cube Law, which shows why size matters.

 2. Galileo's Square-Cube Law is especially important for biology.
 The Square-Cube Law becomes increasingly more important as we encounter objects of greater complexity.
 Advanced life forms such as highly evolved animals are at the top level of this complexity and so for these species size most definitely matters.
 This means that the highly evolved animals are the most limited in the range of size that they can have.